awsdocs/amazon-sns-developer-guide/doc_source/verify-sample-application-pipelines.md

-# Step 3: To Verify the Execution of the Sample Application and Its Pipelines<a name="verify-sample-application-pipelines"></a>
+# Step 3: To verify the execution of the sample application and its pipelines<a name="verify-sample-application-pipelines"></a>

-## Step 1: To Verify the Execution of the Sample Checkout Pipeline<a name="verify-execution-checkout-pipeline"></a>
+## Step 1: To verify the execution of the sample checkout pipeline<a name="verify-execution-checkout-pipeline"></a>

 1. Sign in to the [Amazon DynamoDB console](https://console.aws.amazon.com/dynamodb/)\.